intuition-dev/intuDocs/docs/ts.md

     pro1.then(function(ret) {
         $('#someId1').val(ret.field1)
     })
-    // note that I'm not a fan of await or arrow syntax
 ```

-There is aldo realistic example CRUD web-app example if you continue reading to the end here: including table, forms, validation, authentication, and 'master/detail' (click on a row to zoom) functionality.
+There is also a realistic example CRUD web-app example if you continue reading to the end here: including table, forms, validation, authentication, and 'master/detail' (click on a row to zoom) functionality.
 The CRUD example also shows how to use the modern ViewModel application architecture.